 Crypto is global, but regulations vary.
 Cross-border compliance is a key focus.
 International cooperation between regulators has improved, making it harder to take advantage of different rules.

-If you operate across borders, like trading in one country while living in another, you need to know both local and foreign reporting requirements.
+If you operate across borders, such as trading in one country while residing in another, it’s essential to understand both local and foreign reporting requirements to stay compliant and avoid legal issues.

 What Crypto Users Must Do in 2026 ?